 Through her experience, she’s learned a lot.
 And she has this advice: “Parents should make sure yayas aren’t smokers and have no vices like gambling because that would be the reason why they will neglect the child when you are not around”

-Here are some of the best lessons in handling problems with your child’s yaya based on Jenny’s story.
+Here are some of the best lessons in handling problems with your child’s nanny based on Jenny’s story.

 - Confront them.
 “Sometimes it is hard to talk back to older people but we shouldn’t be afraid to stand for ourselves when our child is at risk,” says Jenny.
 If you sense something is off, you can still confront them without being disrespectful.
 You are still their employer despite the age gap.
 Don’t be afraid to speak the truth.